daniCh8/mixed-reality-surgery-assistance-2020/doc/patient-switch-instructions.md

 ![](./pictures/change-patient-guide/004.png)

-Press on the *Locate* button and select the Unity installation folder you used in the Unity Installation step.
+Press on the *Locate* button and select the Unity installation folder you used in the [Unity Installation](#unity-v2019426f1).

 ### Project Location